Mum Note: Yes, yes, tragic backstory. I know it is a trope, but this was one of my first EQ characters, and it very much suited her!

 Shavanna's feet flew as if she had been granted the fleetness of a wolf pack as she ran for her family's hunting tent, and rummaged for a clean tunic.
 All the while, the spirits were there, in her head, teaching her what she needed to know.

-Shavanna bowed deeply and reverently to the old woman, and then launched herself into dance, a low keening drone coming from her throat.
-Somewhere in the background, she could hear a drum pick up the beat that she was stamping with her foot, and then a gourd rattle started in as well.
+Shavanna bowed deeply and reverently to the old woman, and then launched herself into dance while a low keening drone came from her throat.
+Somewhere in the background she could hear a drum pick up the beat that she was stamping with her foot, and then a gourd rattle started in as well.
 She let those things slip from her conscious mind, recognizing only the rightness of it before focusing on the dance, whirling, twirling, stamping, swaying.

 Garin stood to one side, watching and nodding to himself.
 He had been right.
 She did have some link to the spirits, and he was determined to demand her as his apprentice.
 He barely controlled a gasp, howevever, as his spirit sight let him see more.
-Quickly, the shaman cast a spell to allow those gathered to see what he could see, starting first with her friend Kavan, then with Shavanna's parents, then with the other clanmates.
+Quickly, the shaman cast a spell to allow those gathered to see what he could see, starting first with his son Kavan, then with Shavanna's parents, then with the other clanmates.
 Let them see for themselves what this young lass that they had scorned was truly doing and what company she kept.

 Gasps followed his spell, although young Shavanna was unaware of them.
 As the dance progressed, the clearing around her and the old woman had been filling with the spirits of the Stormfollower clan, and they had been joining the young girl in the dance.
 Only long practice had allowed Niall, the drummer, and Ruadh, who'd been shaking the gourd, to continue with the beat as they and the others saw the clearing with new sight.